ramigs/strapi-nuxt-article/strapi-nuxt.md

 Also, it's important to mention that this guide was written based on the following versions:

-- Strapi 3.0.1 (stable release)
+> Disclaimer: this tutorial was written for Strapi 3.0.1 (stable release) and
-- Nuxt.js 2.12.2
+> Nuxt.js 2.12.2.
+It should work on different versions too, but you may need to
+> adapt it here and there.

 Let's get started!

 ## Install Strapi

-First things first, we begin by generating a local Strapi project:
+First things first, we begin by creating a local Strapi project:

 ```shell
 npx create-strapi-app strapi-users --quickstart
 ```

+We've used the `--quickstart` flag that installs Strapi with the default settings.
+It also tells Strapi to use SQLite for the database and automatically run our application:

 For practicality we'll be using but the steps in this guide also apply if a different database engine.

-We've used the `--quickstart` flag that tells Strapi to use SQLite for the database and automatically run our application:
+"In our installation we used the default database, SQLite, because it doesn’t require to run a dedicated database server, but instead the actual database is just that one file."

-automatically launched Strapi in your browser create Admin.
+Once the download and installation are finished, automatically launched Strapi in your browser create Admin.

 To finish setup and secure your app, please create the first user (root admin) by entering the necessary information below.

+"After the installation the application will start automatically" "Strapi will start, a browser window will open automatically and ask you to make an administrator account."

+"From now on, when you want to visit the Strapi admin interface, you can browse to localhost:1337/admin."

 ## Enable email confirmation